Building your first Sell app - Part 5: Installing the app in Zendesk Sell

 - Part 5 - Installing the app in Zendesk Sell - YOU ARE HERE

 If you followed along in the series, you should now have a working Sell app that you built from scratch.
 In this tutorial, you'll install the app in your instance of Zendesk Sell.
 The tutorial will also show you how to validate the app and then package it for uploading.

-You can only upload and install private apps in Zendesk Sell on the Sell Professional or Enterprise plan.
+You can only upload and install private Sell apps on the Sell Growth plan and above.
 The Sell account must also be linked to a Zendesk Support account.

 After thoroughly testing your app with the ZCLI server, you can validate that the app is ready for uploading.